ozkanpakdil/ozkanpakdil.github.io/content/posts/my_collections/2018/2018-01-13-delete-files-in-linux-in-best-way.markdown

 done
 ```

 This script checks every 30 seconds server load and if it is 0 run 10k delete.
-BTW server load never hits to 0. it runs when ever its below 1. it took me 3 days to clean 5.5 million files :)
+BTW server load never hits to 0. it runs when ever its below 1. it took me 3 days to clean 5.5 million files :partying_face: